csulb-datascience/Multimodal-Few-Shot-Learning-for-Gait-Recognition/README.md

 # Results

-The following countour plots show the obtained distributions of ACC as a function of γ and ν for the CNN, RNN, and ensemble models respectivelly.
+The following countour plots show the obtained distributions of ACC as a function of γ and ν for the CNN, RNN, and ensemble models respectivelly.<br/>
 <img src="images/acc.png" width="50%">

 # Contributors
 Nelson Minaya nelson.minaya@student.csulb.edu <br/>
+Nhat Le nhat.le01@student.csulb.edu